Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Each time he turned the Wheel of Dharma, the Buddha set in motion a set of functional & interdependent differences, i.e. Dharma energy.

-Turning the Wheel of Dharma several times, the Buddha created a wide number of methods (the so-called 84.000 Dharma-doors).
+Turning the Wheel of Dharma several times, the Buddha created a wide number of methods (the so-called 84.000 Dharma-doors), accommodating all kind of people.
 There are Lesser Vehicle practioners who doubt whether the Third and Fourth Turnings actually happened.
-For the Mahâyâna, these "higher" teachings were either given by the Buddha to selected disciples during his lifetime (to be revealed much later) or bestowed on accomplished meditators after he had entered "parinirvâna", becoming a Dharmakâya Buddha (in Tibetan Buddhism, this primordial Buddha or Adi Buddha is "Vajradhara" -Tantra- or "Samantabhadra" -Dzogchen-).
+For the Mahâyâna, these "higher" teachings were given by the Buddha to selected disciples during his lifetime (to be revealed much later) or bestowed to accomplished meditators after he had entered "parinirvâna", becoming a Dharmakâya Buddha.
+The latter view is akin to Tantra.

 The Great Perfection Teachings

 Dating between 100 & 500 CE (for the non-tantric texts) or 1000 CE (tantric texts included), about 600 Mahâyâna sûtras are extant, either in Sanskrit, Tibetan or Chinese.
 In sensu lato, the non-tantric sûtras of this body constitute the teachings of the Great Perfection Vehicle.
 In sensu stricto, these teachings are identified with the Perfection of Wisdom sûtras, the "Prajñâpâramitâ Sûtras", a series of about forty sûtras, mainly dealing with the new wisdom ("prajñâ") taught by the Mâhayâna.
 The earliest layer of this collection probably dates from the 1st century BCE (cf. like the Ratnagunasamcayagâthâ and the Astasâhasrikâ).
 In the West, the Diamond Sutra and the Heart Sutra are best known.
-The best approach is to take all schools into consideration, maintaininf the division between sutric and tantric Bodhisattvas.
+The best approach is to take all schools into consideration, maintaining the division between sutric and tantric Bodhisattvas (the latter use Deity Yoga, the former not).

 Only by coupling the Great Perfection Vehicle with Tantra or Secret Mantra ("Guhyamantrayâna") can these difficulties of speed & comfort be eliminated.
 Only when Sûtra training is strongly established, eventuating in compassion and a thorough insight into emptiness, is the horizon of Tantra in sight.
-Without the former, the latter should not be entered, for without Bodhicitta the practice of Tantra leads to worldly powers and a rebirth in the realm of the gods, not to "nirvâna".
-As only a human birth, empowered with free will, enables one to practice, such a rebirth is a disaster.
+Without the former, the latter should not be entered, for without Bodhicitta the practice of Tantra leads to worldly powers and a rebirth in the realm of the gods (of desire), not to "nirvâna".
+As only a human birth, empowered with free will, enables one to practice, such a rebirth, like all non-human rebirths, is a disaster.
+So we see the limitations of the Third Turning are solved in the Fourth Turning.
+Without the latter, the Great Perfection Vehicle too stops to be a truly effective means to help sentient beings in this degenerate age.
+But without it, Tantra cannot be practiced.

 The Key in Three & the Ten Virtuous Actions